opengrep/opengrep-playground/README.md

 _Opengrep is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc._

 Opengrep aims to make secure software development a shared standard by providing open and advanced static code analysis for developers and organizations.
 Initiated by a collective of AppSec organizations, including Aikido.dev, Arnica, Amplify, Endor, Jit, Kodem, Mobb, and Orca Security, Opengrep is open to any individual or organization to leverage and contribute.
-Join the open roadmap sessions [here](https://lu.ma/opengrep).

 This playground is for testing SAST (Static Application Security Testing) security rules written in YAML with corresponding code snippets in various programming languages.